-Have you ever sat in class feeling as if you were paying attention (at least, to the best of your ability), only to later realize that the information really just went in one ear and out the other?
-If you’re a student, I’m sure you have—if this happens often, maybe you haven’t yet determined your learning style.
+Have you ever sat in class feeling as though you were paying attention, only to later realize that the information didn’t stick?
+If you’re a student, I’m sure you have, since we’re all only human—but if this occurs often, maybe you haven’t yet determined your learning style.

 Understanding your learning style can help you avoid these situations.
-More importantly, recognizing your learning style will likely provide you with the insight to better absorb and retain information, and ultimately grow as a student.
+More importantly, recognizing your learning style can provide you with the necessary insight to more effectively absorb and retain information, and ultimately grow.

 So, just what is a learning style?
 While this concept might seem pretty arbitrary, it’s actually quite straightforward.
-Learning styles highlight the different ways in which students best learn in school.
-Specifically, a learning style refers to each individual’s preferred approach to learning.
+Learning styles are simply the different ways in which students most effectively learn.
+That is, learning style refer to each individual’s preferred approach to learning.
 This covers the different tools, methods, and strategies which students prefer in a learning environment.

-If you have specific areas in school you’d like to work on (and let’s be honest, everyone does), recognizing the tools and strategies that help you learn will be a great way to tap into your potential and excel.
+If you have specific areas in school you’d like to work on (let’s be honest, who doesn’t?), recognizing the tools and strategies that help you learn can lead you to tap into your potential and excel.

-If certain learning methods haven’t been working for you, there are various ways to seek new and better ways for you to be the best student you can be.
+If certain learning methods haven’t been working for you, there are various ways to seek new and better ways for you improve your academic performance.

-There are a number of different ways to learn, but the following approaches are the major four.
+There are a number of different ways to learn, but the following approaches are the four major learning styles.

-If you’re more easily absorbing information through graphic forms—charts, diagrams, pictures, maps, etc.—you’re likely a visual learner.
+If you most easily absorb information through visual mediums—charts, diagrams, pictures, maps, etc.—you’re likely a visual learner.
 Visual learners learn best when they can spatially understand concepts.

-In the classroom, it’s important for visual learners to utilize visual aids such as information from presentations, videos, homeworks, and worksheets.
+In the classroom, it’s important for these learners to have visual aids such as presentations, videos, homework, and worksheets.
 Try to save as many of these tools as you can, since they’ll be helpful when preparing for an exam.

 When doing homework or studying for tests, it may also be beneficial for you to practice filling in diagrams or flowcharts themselves, as this is how you’ll be able to retain the information.
-You can also make great use of the internet, where there are tons of free educational resources where you’re sure to find visual resources.
+You can also make great use of the internet, which offers tons of free educational resources where you’ll surely find visual resources.

-Auditory learners thrive in an environment where they’re presented with information vocally.
-If you identify as an auditory learner, you’ll probably learn best through reading out loud, open-lectures, and group discussions.
-You may often require lessons involving talking, since this is how you’ll best retain any given concept.
+Auditory learners thrive in an environment where they can engage with information in a vocal manner.
+If you identify as an auditory learner, you learn best through reading out loud, open-lectures, and group discussions.
+You may often require lessons involving talking, since this is how you’ll best retain any concept.

-In order to really grind in the information, you may want to discuss topics in groups (whether in or out of the classroom), verbally go over concepts with your teacher, or learn through video/audio tools.
+In order to really drill in the information, you may want to discuss topics in groups (whether in or outside of the classroom), verbally go over concepts with your teacher, or learn through video/audio tools.